DINA-Web/dina-model-concepts/component_descriptions/physical_entity.md

 * Import Permit Tracking (CFIA for AAFC)
 * Field number or Other IDs of all sorts
 * Substrate type: air, water, soil
-* State of the physical entity: frozen, dead, water, destroyed, contaminated, consumed, lost
+* Current state of the physical entity (preserved, destroyed, contaminated, consumed, lost ...)
+  * Link to preparation and protocol (when applicable)
-  * History of State of the physical entity with date (link to preparation and protocol when applicable)
+  * History of State of the physical entity with date and agent
 * Amount? weight/ countable unit (3 parts of something) ( Talk to Falko for more)
 * Protocols to capture something from the collection event
 * Stores the preparation details specific for a Material Sample